 Leadership & Board

-Joe became the Executive Director of the Network of Employers for Traffic Safety in September 2016.
-As Executive Director, Joe is responsible for leading NETS’ road safety efforts.
-These include: the annual STRENGTH IN NUMBERS® road safety benchmark survey, the annual Drive Safely Work Week™ campaign, marketing the Novice Driver’s Road Map, and NETSWork, NETS’ monthly eNewsletter.
-In addition, Joe represents NETS on the UN Road Safety Collaboration, the principal steering committee for the Decade of Action for Road Safety 2011-2020 initiative.
+Joe currently serves as the Executive Director of the Network of Employers for Traffic Safety (NETS), joining the organization in September 2016.
+Joe had previously served on the NETS Board of Directors representing Abbott since 2008 and served as NETS Board Chair in 2014 and 2015.
+As Executive Director, Joe is responsible for overseeing all aspects of the organization’s operations, marketing and communication services, including the annual STRENGTH IN NUMBERS® road safety benchmark survey.
+In addition, Joe leads efforts associated with a NETS-NHTSA Road Safety Cooperative Agreement and represents NETS on the UN Road Safety Collaboration, the principal steering committee for the Decade of Action for Road Safety 2011-2020 initiative.

-Joe had been a NETS Board of Directors member representing Abbott since 2008 and served as NETS Board Chair for 2014 and 2015.
-He has more than 26 years of occupational health and safety experience across Abbott’s manufacturing, R&D and commercial business sectors with emphasis in the areas of process safety, loss prevention and global road safety.
-He was also a participating member of the ANSI/ASSE Z-15.1 Accredited Standards Committee on Safe Practices for Motor Vehicle Fleet Operations.
-In addition to successfully leading the organization’s fleet safety programs, Joe led Abbott’s efforts to implement a comprehensive cell phone ban while driving in 2013.
-He also championed Abbott’s initiative to make road safety a component of its corporate social responsibility program through school-based road safety initiatives across India and helmet safety campaigns for children and families across Vietnam.
+Prior to assuming his role as NETS’ Executive Director, Joe spent more than 26-years in the private sector, within global healthcare company Abbott.
+During his time with Abbott, Joe held a variety of occupational health and safety positions across Abbott’s manufacturing, R&D and commercial business sectors with emphasis in the areas of process safety, loss prevention and global road safety.
+He was a participating member of the ANSI Z-15.1 Accredited Standards Committee on Safe Practices for Motor Vehicle Fleet Operations and currently serves on the ANSI Z-15.3 Autonomous Vehicle Standards Committee.
+In addition to successfully leading Abbott’s worldwide fleet safety programs across 80+ countries, Joe led Abbott’s efforts to implement a comprehensive global cell phone ban across the company’s commercial business sector in 2013.
+Joe also championed Abbott’s wide-ranging initiatives to make road safety a component of its corporate social responsibility efforts through school-based road safety initiatives across India and helmet safety campaigns for children and families across Vietnam.

 Board of Directors (2016 – 2017)